ApacheEcho/RouteForceRouting/build_tasks/auto_todo.md

 - [x] Log Copilot completions with timestamps to `build_log.md`
 - [x] Create retry logic for Copilot builds that timeout or fail midway
 - [x] Write test to simulate bad Copilot generation and ensure script retries
+- [x] Auto-check for large diffs and flag with `# REVIEW LARGE CHANGE` in commit message